Zoom

 University of Helsinki’s On-Prem Zoom

-• not available in On-Prem Zoom
+• Not available in On-Prem Zoom

-• secure apps, like Moodle, are available
+• Secure apps, like Moodle, are available

 Client program

-See the detailed help tab for more information.
+See the Detailed help tab for more information.

 Using Zoom with a browser

-When using Chrome, Zoom can be accessed at www.helsinki.fi/zoom.
+When using Chrome, Zoom can be accessed at https://helsinki.zoom.us.
 From the login page, you can join meetings, start a meeting, edit the settings of your account and visit Zoom’s own instruction pages.

 Setting up a meeting and sending invitations

 We recommend creating the meeting through your browser as it offers more settings than the application.
-The browser makes it easier to:
+The browser makes it easier to

 Joining a meeting